 The key to keeping your feet healthy is vigilance.
 As Kerr says, the saying “an ounce of prevention is worth a pound of cure” has never been more true.
 Take these steps to avoid problems.

-• Control your blood sugar.
-Work with your doctor and health-care team to keep your blood sugar within the limits your team has set for you.
+Work with your doctor and healthcare team to keep your blood sugar within the limits your team has set for you.
 “Keep your A1C level” — the average of your blood glucose levels over three months — “to below 7% and your daily blood sugar normal,” says Greenwald.
 Ask your doctor what to do if your numbers are too high or too low.

-• Check blood pressure and fat levels.
 Have your blood pressure checked at every doctor’s visit.
-The target for most people with diabetes is 140 over 90.
+The target for most people with diabetes is less than 140 over 90.
 Your cholesterol and triglyceride levels — both types of blood fats — should be checked at least once a year.
 For people with diabetes, the target is below 100 for LDL, or bad cholesterol; HDL, or good cholesterol, levels should be above 40 for women and 50 for men.
 Triglyceride levels should be below 150.

-• Quit smoking.
 Smoking raises the risk of foot complications by narrowing and hardening your blood vessels so that fewer nutrients and insufficient oxygen reach your feet.
-Smoking also keeps your cholesterol and blood pressure levels up and puts you at greater risk for heart attack, stroke, kidney disease, and amputation.
+Smoking also keeps your cholesterol and blood pressure levels up and puts you at greater risk for heart attack, stroke, kidney disease and amputation.
 Ask your doctor for help in quitting.
 A government program offering free counseling is available at 1-800-QUITNOW.

 Don’t go sockless or wear open-toed shoes; buy lightly padded seamless socks.
 And don’t even think about going barefoot.